thbtppl/latex-tips-advice/README.md

     * Do not put hard-coded settings/values within your content (e.g. `\vspace{10cm}`)
     * Instead, define commands with semantically appropriate names for your settings, lengths, maths, colors...

 * By defining global commands, your source files are more readable, and you ensure a consistent display of your document.
 Furthermore, only one line shall be changed if you wish to adjust the setting, instead of manually correcting each occurrence.
-For example, you can define a bold matrix in math mode following `\newcommand*{\mat}[1]{\boldsymbol{#1}}` and can be quickly changed to a double-bar notation everywhere using `\newcommand*{\mat}[1]{\overline{\overline{#1}}}`.
+For example, you can define a bold matrix in math mode following `\newcommand*{\mat}[1]{\boldsymbol{#1}}` which can be quickly changed to a double-bar notation everywhere using `\newcommand*{\mat}[1]{\overline{\overline{#1}}}`.

 * Use `\newcommand*` and `\renewcommand*` instead of the non-starred variants as a good practice.
 The [starred](https://tex.stackexchange.com/questions/1050/whats-the-difference-between-newcommand-and-newcommand) variants ensure you're defining a 'short' command whose arguments cannot contain a line break or a new paragraph.
-If using a much longer argument, you should probably think about [defining a new environment](https://www.overleaf.com/learn/latex/Environments#Defining_environments_with_parameters).
+If using such a longer argument, you should probably think about [defining a new environment](https://www.overleaf.com/learn/latex/Environments#Defining_environments_with_parameters).

 * Use the [`import`](https://ctan.org/pkg/import?lang=en) package to include other files if you have a multi-folder project structure.
-It is more flexible than the `\include` and `\input` commands to the extent that any relative path to the external file can be handled.
+It is more flexible than the `\include` and `\input` commands to the extent that any relative path to external files and nested paths can be handled.
 For example, you could have in your main file:

     ```latex
     \import{./}{titlepage.tex}